rockymadden/stringmetric/readme.md

 #stringmetric
-A collection of string metrics built with Scala.
+A collection of string metrics implemented in Scala.
 Includes a light-weight core API and CLI for each string metric.
 The following string metrics are currently supported:

 * Jaro-Winkler